murchandamus/bips/bip-update-process.md

 After fleshing out the proposal further and ensuring that it is of high quality and properly formatted, the authors should open a pull request to the [BIP repository](https://github.com/bitcoin/bips).
-The document must adhere to the formatting requirements specified below and be named with a working title of the form "bip-title".
+The document must adhere to the formatting requirements specified below and should be provided as a file named with a working title of the form "bip-title.[md|mediawiki]".
 The authors must not self-assign a number to their proposal.

 BIPs that (1) adhere to the formatting requirements, (2) are on-topic, and (3) have materially progressed